Hi, how can we help?

 Alysia has had a substantial career in agricultural education working with schools, universities and the agricultural industry.
 She has also had roles in agricultural events and workforce development and volunteers in several organisations.
 She has a passion for rural Australia and enjoys working in a project focussed on delivering positive impact to grass-roots communities.
 By supporting community organisations to build capability she believes they will strengthen further in the face of challenge and position themselves to embrace new opportunity.

-Coordinator Community Engagement (FDF
+Coordinator Community Engagement

-Helping Regional Communities Prepare for Drought program)
+(FDF Helping Regional Communities Prepare for Drought Initiative)

 Fiona joined the FRRR team in 2019 as a Grants Officer with the Tackling Tough Times Together Program, and moved into the Philanthropic Services team in 2021.
 In October 2022, Fiona took on the role of Coordinator Community Engagement.